MichaelCurrin/dev-cheatsheets/cheatsheets/containers/docker/networking.md

 ## Host and container connection

 For host, use `host.docker.internal`.

+On macOS, there is also another one you can use - `docker.for.mac.host.internal`.

 This resolves to the internal IP address used by host for the Docker network.
 See the [docs](https://docs.docker.com/desktop/networking/#i-want-to-connect-from-a-container-to-a-service-on-the-host).

 For example connecting to a database in a container from the command-line or a database GUI.